Skip to Content

 HiTech

-ML is contained within the universe of AI.
-In other words, talking about ML means indirectly talking about AI.
-However, talking about AI does not necessarily imply talking about ML.
+Machine Learning is contained within the universe of AI.
+In other words, talking about Machine Learning means indirectly talking about Artificial Intelligence.
+However, talking about Artificial Intelligence (AI) does not necessarily imply talking about Machine Learning.

 The Ability to Learn